Home » Engineering » environmental engineering » What is Ecology and Ecosystem? Understand the difference between them

 • If this ratio (99 : l) is disturbed by elimination of plants (i.e.,deforestation), then the natural balance will be lost and the entire living world will suffer.The dynamic balance is among plants (producers), bacteria and micro-organisms (decomposers) which decompose mineral salts in soil into elements which are cycled back into plants and animals and man (consumers).
 Once this dynamic balance is upset, there is ecological crisis whereby the entire biosphere is in danger.

-• It is well-known that forests play a vital role in the life and economy of all forest dwelling tribes.
-They supply food (tuber, roots, leaves, fruits from plants; meat from birds and animals), medicinal herbs and other forest products for commercial use which provides for forest-based subsistence.
+• It is well-known that forests play a vital role in the life and economy of all forest-dwelling communities.
+They supply food (tubers, roots, leaves, fruits from plants; meat from birds and animals), medicinal herbs, and other forest products for commercial use, which support forest-based subsistence.

 • Around 3000 B.C.
 India had about 80 per cent forest cover.
 But waves of migrants came to India from middle-east countries which were deserts and tree-less and they changed the whole landscape.
 During the Maurya period of history emperor Chandra Gupta and later his grandson, Ashoka adopted the policy of tree-plantation.
 Emperor Ashoka also ordered the establishment of the first wildlife sanctuaries (Abhay Aranya).
-Engraved scriptures on stone walls, pillars in this era show how wild animals were treated with medicine and care while trees and plants were given special attention and their destruction prohibited.
+Engraved scriptures on stone walls and pillars from this era depict how people treated wild animals with medicine and care, gave trees and plants special attention, and actively prohibited their destruction.

 • The main causes for forest destruction are human population and livestock population explosion (livestock means cattle, goats, buffaloes, sheep).
 The latter puts tremendous pressure on forests for meeting their demands for timber and fuel wood (for man) and grazing land (for livestock).
 At the global level wood consumption is 46 per cent for industrial and 54 per cent for firewood purposes.
 The present requirements in India (2000 A.D.) are 78 per cent for fuel wood, 16 per cent for timber and 6 per cent for pulpwood (for paper industry).